 The Dynamic Coalition Coordination Group (DCCG)

-Each DC is encouraged to volunteer one or two of its members to join the DCCG and its regular monthly meetings.
+Each DC is invited to volunteer one or two of its members to join the DCCG and its regular monthly meetings.
 DCCG meetings are open and all DC members are invited to attend.

 To be a part of coordination activities, please subscribe to the DC mailing list.
-All news about upcoming meetings and coordination work will be available on the list, including details on how to participate in the meetings.
+All news about upcoming meetings and coordination work will be available on the list, including details on how to participate in the meetings, as well as on the dedicated DC Coordination page.

-The DCCG is guided by Terms of Reference, available here.
+The DCCG is guided by its Terms of Reference.